 Why this works:

-How you can use this framework: Tell your audience about rules from an authority figure to achieve a seemingly impossible goal.
+How you can use this framework: Tell your audience about things they do that actually move them away from their goal, that’s proven by an authority figure.

 Examples of this framework in action: